-Disclosure in an NDADisclosure in a Non-Disclosure Agreement
+Disclosure in a Non-Disclosure Agreement

 We comment on the importance of disclosure parameters in a non-disclosure agreement, including identifying permitted disclosees, liability for breaches and forced disclosure scenarios in this Part 2 of the In-House Legal Solutions NDA Guidance Note Series.